DelignyS/sort/README.md

 And...

-enter the name of the file you want to sort, here it's 'list.txt'
+enter the name of the file you want to sort, here it's 'list.txt' or, 'biglist.txt"

 And...

-you now have to enter the methode
+you now have to enter the methode quick, insertion, selection or bubble.